What is FLowLab?

 Has FlowLab testing made any surprising discoveries?

 Yes.
 It has been long understood that the geometry of the water path through a drain or waste has a significant impact on its flow rate.
 FlowLab tests revealed some large diameter fittings backing up at relatively low water volumes and flooding.
-Subsequent redesign and testing not only resolved the issues but gave surprising secondary benefits; enabling Aquaknight to certify the performance of these components.
+Subsequent redesign and testing not only resolved the issues but gave surprising secondary benefits; enabling Aquaknight accredited product performance of these components.

 Does FlowLab certify products to a New Zealand building code or standard?